-Natural Gas Flaring
+Natural Gas Capture

-While not a regulatory agency, the Pipeline Authority does play a very active support role in helping the state reduce the amount of flared natural gas.
-The Pipeline Authority continually monitors and reports flaring statistics and provides analysis on current and future developments to industry participants, regulators, policy makers, and the public.
+While not a regulatory agency, the Pipeline Authority plays a very active support role in helping the state maximize the amount of captured natural gas.
+The Pipeline Authority continually monitors and reports capture statistics and provides analysis on current and future developments to industry participants, regulators, policy makers, and the public.

-Several significant actions were taken by the ND Industrial Commission in recent years that have had a positive impact on reducing natural gas flaring.
+Several significant actions were taken by the ND Industrial Commission in recent years that have had a positive impact on increasing natural gas capture.
 The first was the requirement for operating companies to submit a natural gas capture plan to the Oil & Gas Division to outline how produced natural gas would be sold or utilized on location.
-The second action was an Industrial Commission order on July 1, 2014 that provided flaring reduction targets to the year 2020 and provided a means of enforcement at the Oil & Gas Division through the use of production and permitting restrictions.
+The second action was an Industrial Commission order on July 1, 2014 that provided gas capture targets to the year 2020 and provided a means of enforcement at the Oil & Gas Division through the use of production and permitting restrictions.

-In April 2018, the Industrial Commission updated the 2015 natural gas capture regulations for Bakken and Three Forks production.
-More details on the April update can be found on the Oil & Gas Division website.
+In November 2018, the Industrial Commission updated the natural gas capture regulations for Bakken and Three Forks production.
+More details on the November update can be found on the Oil & Gas Division website.